-1. In application to 405.
+- 1. In application to 405.
 3 of the Rules, when the capacity of tensile test equipment is insufficient, the thickness of tensile test specimens may be reduced to thickness which can be carried out the test.
-However, when the distribution of strength is identified by the welding procedure qualification test

-2. In application to 405.
+However, when the distribution of strength is identified by the welding procedure qualification test and etc., the tensile test for representative specimens may be substituted for the tensile tests.
+[See Rule] - 2.
+In application to 405.
 5 of the Rules, "the standard value approved by the Society" means the impact test values specified in Pt 2, Ch 2, Table 2.2.7 and 2.2.8 of the Rules, and in case when materials are not specified in the Tables, that means the impact values of base metal.
 However, in case where the impact values for base metals are not specified, impact test may be omitted subject to the approval by the Society.
-[See Rule] ↓
+[See Rule] $\downarrow$